hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > > Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow him like a sheep 🧠.

 # Credits
-Special thanks to the incredible people in the Unreal Source Discord for their valuable feedback, which has improved the quality of this page and the accuracy of its content.
+This page was written by myself, but I have to give a special thanks to the incredible people in the Unreal Source Discord for their valuable feedback, which has improved the quality of this page and the accuracy of its content.

+# Contact
+If you want to contact me for any reason (misspelling, feedback or ideas to improve this page), you can @ me (`@hzfishy`) on the Unreal Source Discord server (link can be found higher).
+If you send me a friend request I will probably deny it (because of spams).